acollign/netrunner-wiki/Progress-Report,-2015-08-(August).md

 Justin Liew: Working through all the implications of recurring credits.
 I think I have a solid design that balances manual payment but enforces proper context/usage.
 Hopefully will have more to report next month!

 Dominic (queueseven): Fixed/improved some cards (i.e. Paintbrush, Datahound, Hostage, Sherlock 1.0 and some others), implemented a bunch of cards (Amazon Industrial Zone, Recruiting Trip, Paige Piper, all Apex cards, Adam, Adam's directives and some others), implemented cloud ice-breakers, improved the message log to show the number of cards in hand and credits when a turn starts or ends.
+Set up a Trello board to better coordinate our work.